Diagnosis of ruptured abdominal aortic aneurysm (AAA) is frequently missed or delayed. The most common misdiagnosis is renal colic.

 The emergency department (ED) presentation of AAA is varied, with symptoms due to expansion and rupture, distal thromboembolic complications, local mass effects, or erosion into adjacent structures.
 Most AAAs are asymptomatic and discovered incidentally while evaluating patients for unrelated conditions.
 These patients require little more than referral.
 At the other end of the spectrum, AAA rupture can constitute one of the most acutely life-threatening emergencies in medicine.

-The classic triad of abdominal/back pain, hypotension, and a pulsatile abdominal mass is present in substantially less than one half of patients ...
+The classic triad of abdominal/back pain, hypotension, and a pulsatile abdominal mass is present in substantially less than ...